 Sophisticated Consulting Services

 Clients also retain our securities litigation lawyers in a consulting capacity to handle a variety of issues.
-For example, we recently acted as independent consultant to a NYSE specialist firm pursuant to joint orders of the SEC and NYSE; served as plan administrator to monitor a broker-dealer's SEC-ordered distribution of $50 million to mutual fund investors; and published a white paper on behalf of a major technology vendor and service provider concerning the SEC's electronic recordkeeping rule.
+For example, we recently acted as independent consultant to an NYSE specialist firm pursuant to joint orders of the SEC and NYSE; served as plan administrator to monitor a broker-dealer''s SEC-ordered distribution of $50 million to mutual fund investors; and published a white paper on behalf of a major technology vendor and service provider concerning the SEC''s electronic record-keeping rule.

 Integrated Securities Representation

 Day Pitney has a broad securities law practice, representing a wide variety of business enterprises in public and private offerings of debt and equity securities.
-In addition to counseling companies raising capital through securities offerings, we assist our diverse publicly owned corporate clients in complying with the regulatory requirements of the Securities Exchange Act of 1934, including the periodic reporting, proxy and insider trading provisions of the 1934 act, as well as the evolving implications of the Sarbanes-Oxley Act.
-Our Securities Litigation practice group works closely with this team, as well as our White Collar Defense and Internal Investigations practice group, to bring an extra dimension and perspective to matters.
+In addition to counseling companies raising capital through securities offerings, we assist our diverse publicly owned corporate clients in complying with the regulatory requirements of the Securities Exchange Act of 1934, including the periodic reporting, proxy and insider trading provisions of the 1934 act as well as the evolving implications of the Sarbanes-Oxley Act.
+Our Securities Litigation practice group works closely with our White Collar Defense and Internal Investigations practice group to bring an extra dimension and perspective to matters.
 Clients are particularly pleased by our ability to marshal a multidisciplinary team to respond on extremely short notice to significant problems.
-On numerous occasions, they have called on us to respond to such matters as threatened or actual regulatory actions, injunctive proceedings or corporate takeover scenarios.
+On numerous occasions, they have called on us to respond to such matters as threatened or actual regulatory actions, injunctive proceedings, or corporate takeover scenarios.